trinaleigh/bookworm/README.md

 * explorer - provides book recommendations from a number of sources:
 	- scrapes independent bookstore websites, using "employee picks" sections to provide book recommendations
 	- scrapes bestseller list
+	- scrapes National Book Award winner
-	- searches Library of Congress catalog to provide two recommendations: 1) similar to user history, 2) dissimilar to user history
+	- searches Library of Congress catalog to provide three recommendations: 1) similar to user history, 2) dissimilar to user history, 3) from favorite authors

 ## dependencies